Distributed Selection in $O ( \log n )$ Time with $O ( n \log \log n )$ Messages: Selection in Time with Messages on a Communication Network

 \end{proof}

 We now describe how to run Algorithm 1 on the communication network ${\cal G}$.
 Find our implementation below noting two remarks.

-\begin{enumerate} [-] \item Regard that there are $2n$ processor nodes in ${\cal G}$ instead of $n$, since any of them at odd and even time slots can play two different roles. \item Each processor in ${\cal G}$ can simulate any of the four comparator networks the way mentioned in \refsec{Def}: A processor receives two numeric items from other nodes to send their minimum and/or maximum to anywhere in ${\cal G}$. \end{enumerate}
+\begin{enumerate} [-] \item Regard that there are $2n$ processor nodes in ${\cal G}$ instead of $n$, since any of them at odd and even time slots can play two different roles. \item Every processor in ${\cal G}$ can help simulate any of the four comparator networks the way mentioned in \refsec{Def}: It can receive two numeric items from other nodes to send their minimum and/or maximum to anywhere in ${\cal G}$. \end{enumerate}

 {\bf Implementation of Algorithm 1 on ${\cal G}$: } Simulate two AKS sorting networks in Steps 4 and 5 with extra $n$ processors.
 Then select the elements of $C$ in $O \lp \log n \rp$ time as follows.
 Initially the first node of each $L_i$ is notified if $l_i \in C$.
 Move items in $L \cap C$ by sending messages so that $L \cap C$ is held by the consecutive smallest numbered nodes.